Why interconnectivity is the foundation of innovation

 Whether looking to take advantage of emerging technologies like IoT and AR/VR or ensuring their hybrid cloud deployments function at their highest level, businesses must take interconnection seriously.
 Without it, they’re missing the link that will allow them to support the mission-critical applications which are key to daily success.

-Article by Rod Glover, Director, Data Centre Operations Australia, Digital Realty
+Article by Rod Glover, Director, Data Center Operations Australia, Digital Realty